 I know, I know, we’re probably all getting enough screen time without binge-watching Netflix with the kids.
 But hear me out – a shared show is very bonding.
 Think of all the points of reference we have with our peers because we all watched the same shows growing up.
 You can have that kind of experience as a family, too.

 The kinds of Netflix series for tweens and early teens that I think are okay include shows that have kissing, flirting and a little bit of swearing.
 Once they’re a bit older, I’m okay with sexual references, bad language and complex emotional issues being raised (this is one of the reasons why it’s great to watch a show together: so much to discuss!).

 I’m never okay with any kind of OTT violence, racism, sexism or nastiness, not even when it is “an integral part of the story”.
 I don’t like shows like that and I won’t show them to my kids.
 Oh, fair enough, Game of Thrones is an exception.
 But that one is definitely not for the kids!

 Have a meander through these suggestions and see if one suits your fam.
 Once selected, it’s best to keep the “binge” out of “binge watching” – try to limit yourselves to a couple of episodes a week at most.
-That way you limit TV watching, plus you have plenty of time to talk about each show and anticipate the next installment.
-I’m confident that at least one of these Netflix series for tweens and teens will spark your interest and lots of good conversation!
+That way you limit TV watching, plus you have plenty of time to talk about each show and anticipate the next instalment.
+I’m confident that at least one of these Netflix series for tweens and teens will spark your interest and lots of good conversations!

 Check these out too: 16 really good podcasts for tweens